mrasahi/js-passwordgenerator/README.md

 New password will replace text if the button is clicked again.

-It is possible for the generated password to not have a selected criteria due to pure randomness.

 Kept pre-written code as best as possible.

+~~It is possible for the generated password to not have a selected criteria due to pure randomness.~~

+If a criteria is selected, at least one item from the selected criteria is guaranteed to be added to the generated password
+> The guaranteed criteria is selected at random, then pushed in at a random index of the generated password

+**Using strings was a mistake**

 <img src="./img/preview1.jpg" width = "100%">